devforth/docker-database-glacierizer/README.md

 To use this image you need to setup all of it's environment values.
 If one of it's values are missing, empty or of a wrong type, it will print out a message to log to let you know.

 Environment values meaning:
-- TEST: defaults to False, if set to True doesn't start the scheduler instead waits 30 seconds and runs database dump
+- TEST: defaults to False, if set to True doesn't start the scheduler or server and instead waits 30 seconds and runs database dump
 - CRON: crontab syntax that is used to determine when to backup database, if you're new to crontab or unsure you can use [crontab.guru](crontab.guru) website;
+- START_SERVER: defaults to True, if set to True starts a server which you can access to manually start database dumping
+- SERVER_PORT: default to 33399
+- SERVER_BASIC_AUTH_USER: default to admin; username for server basic auth
+- SERVER_BASIC_AUTH_PASSWORD: default to admin; password for server basic auth
 - DATABASE_TYPE: type of database you want to backup, available values [MySQL, PostgreSQL]
 - DATABASE_HOST: hostname or ip address to database
 - DATABASE_NAME: scheme name to backup